MartinEesmaa/VVCEasy/README.md

 vvencapp --qp 38 -i out.yuv -s 854x480 -r 30 -o vvc.266
 ```

-Lossless video (minimum loss quality, only Y4M, Raw, Uncompressed video used):
+Lossless video (minimum loss quality, only Y4M, Raw, Uncompressed video used) (or compress smaller than preset slow, use --preset slower):
 ```
 vvencapp --qp 18 -i out.yuv -s 854x480 -r 30 --preset slow -o vvc.266
 ```

 Note to Apple Mac OS and Linux users: Command with `./vvencapp`

-Optional Windows users using Windows PowerShell: Command with `.\vvencapp`
+Optional Windows Users using Windows PowerShell: Command with `.\vvencapp`

 Encode with VVENC (Best settings (lossless only of Y4M, Raw and Uncompressed video files), replace video size (-s), framerate (-r) and maximize threads of your cores (--threads), example) (Minimum loss quality) If you want true lossless video, use FFV1 latest version 3.4.
+(Necessary make smaller file slower than preset slow, use --preset slower)
 ```
 vvencapp --qp 18 -i out.yuv -s 854x480 -r 30 --preset slow --threads 16 --tier high -o EXTREME.266
 ```

 NOTE: It is acceptable only for encoding to .h266, .266 and .vvc file container.

-Note to 10-bit YUV users: If you encode YUV 10 bit to VVC file, add `-c yuv420_10` before you type ending of -o EXTREME.266.
+Note to 10-bit YUV users: If you encode YUV 10 bit to VVC file, add `-c yuv420_10` before you type ending word of -o EXTREME.266.

 Note to 8-bit Y4M users: It is only from input video (8-bit) to Y4M (8 bit)